chrilef/BactEpiGenPro/README.md

-# BactEpiGenPro - Analyse and Visualise Methylation Patterns in Bacterial Genomes.
+# SeqWord Motif Mapper v3.0 - Visualise Bacterial Methylation Patterns

---- Under Development ---

-This software aims to provide a user friendly platform to determine methylation patterns and their effects on gene expression in bacterial genomes.
+This software was designed as part of a project that aims to provide a user friendly platform to determine methylation patterns and their effects on gene expression in bacterial genomes.
 Here you can download and run these tools on your own machine or from our website at http://begp.bi.up.ac.za.
 Additionally, we provide other potentially useful scripts for your methylation analysis.

 To visualise canonical methylation in your samples, you can run the SeqWord Motif Mapper program.